mrapp-ke/MLRL-Boomer/doc/index.rst

 *Rapp M., Loza Mencía E., Fürnkranz J., Hüllermeier E. (2021) Gradient-based Label Binning in Multi-label Classification.
 In: Machine Learning and Knowledge Discovery in Databases.
 ECML PKDD 2021.*

-If you use the algorithm in a scientific publication, we would appreciate citations to the mentioned paper.
+If you use the algorithm in a scientific publication, we would appreciate citations to the mentioned papers.

 .. toctree::
    :maxdepth: 2